distantmagic/paddler/README.md

 > You can learn more about them in [llama.cpp server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) documentation.

 ## Key features
-* Uses agents to monitor the health of individual llama.cpp instances.
+* Uses agents to monitor the slots of individual llama.cpp instances.
 * Supports the dynamic addition or removal of llama.cpp servers, enabling integration with autoscaling tools.
 * Buffers requests, allowing to scale from zero hosts.
 * Integrates with StatsD protocol but also comes with a built-in dashboard.